 In addition to the deposit there are also some additional costs when renting, see the Rental Apartments section on pages 4-6 in the Gator Guide for steps to follow, average costs and questions to ask when touring apartments.
 Once you sign a lease in Gainesville it is a legally binding agreement, that means you cannot change your mind.
 Take your time and do not rush into signing a lease.

-Finally, be sure to bring a copy of your lease Closest to UF Campus to Student Legal link to connect with other students also Services on the 3rd level of the Reitz Union before signing the lease.
-You can set up an appointment by visiting the SLS website and completing the client intake form at studentlegalservices.ufl.edu.
+Finally, be sure to bring a copy of your lease \ Closest to UF Campus to Student Legal studentlegalservices.ufl.edu.